Dreaker75/re-emerald/README.md

     - Slateport Tent: 2x sets of Vitamins (HP Up, Protein, Iron, Calcium, Zinc, Carbos)
     - Vendarturf Tent: 5x Rare Candies
     - Fallarbor Tent: 12x PP Up

+### Battle Frontier
+ - Increased the amount of BP you get from every Facility.
+The points awarded now increase infinitely while the streak goes on (Up to the maximum amount of BPs)
+ - All costs for items in the Battle Frontier shop and all Tutor Moves from the Battle Frontier have been singificantly reduced
+ - New items have been added to the Battle Frontier shop:
+    - Red Tent
+    - Blue Tent
+    - Regirock Doll
+    - Regice Doll
+    - Registeel Doll
+    - PP Max
+    - Rare Candy
+    - Exp.
+Share
+    - Macho Brace
+    - Master Ball
+    - Soul Dew
+    - All vitamins are now given in packs of 5 for 1BP
+ - The amount of BP Scott gives you upon first arriving in the Battle Frontier has been changed.
+It now gives 5, 10, 15 or 20 BP depending on how many times you've talked to him before arriving.
+    - If you talk to Scott all 13 times before talking to him in the Battle Frontier, he will give you a Choice Band as an extra gift

 ## Map changes:
  - Added a Rock Smash and a Strength Boulder to Route 115 that allows for easier backtracking to Meteor Falls